jjz17/Tennis-Match-Outcome-Prediction/README.md

 \
 \
 After downloading the data, I needed to clean it up so that it was usable for our model.
 I made the following changes and created the following variables:
+* Removed matches from Wimbledon's Final Round Qualifying (they have different rules)
-*	Parsed the 'play-by-play' strings into useful statistics, I wrote a family of functions that extract relevant data (points, aces, breaks).
+* Parsed the 'play-by-play' strings into useful statistics with custom functions that extract relevant data (points, aces, breaks).
-Furthermore, I performed feature engineering by quantifying the 'momentum' of a player based on consecutive points won.
-Through the process of data acquisition, cleaning, and wrangling, I ended up with 925 samples and 23 features.
-*	Made columns for employer provided salary and hourly wages
-*	Removed rows without salary
-*	Parsed rating out of company text
+* Feature engineered momentum to quantify trends not explicit in the data (based on consecutive points won)
+* Made a new column for points scored for each player
+* Made a new column for momentum accumulated for each player
-*	Made a new column for company state
+* Made a new column for breaks won for each player
-*	Added a column for if the job was at the company’s headquarters
+* Made a new column for aces served for each player
-*	Transformed founded date into age of company
-*	Made columns for if different skills were listed in the job description:
-    * Python
-    * R
-    * Excel
-    * AWS
-    * Spark
-*	Column for simplified job title and Seniority
-*	Column for description length
+* Resulted with 925 samples and 23 features.

 ## EDA
 I looked at the distributions of the data and the value counts for the various categorical variables.
 Below are a few highlights from the pivot tables.